History of Albania: Principalities and League of Lezhë

+Ottoman Era

 Early Ottoman period

 Ottoman supremacy in the west Balkan region began in 1385 with their success in the Battle of Savra.
 Following that battle, the Ottoman Empire in 1415 established the Sanjak of Albania covering the conquered parts of Albania, which included territory stretching from the Mat River in the north to Chameria in the south.
 In 1419, Gjirokastra became the administrative centre of the Sanjak of Albania.

 The northern Albanian nobility, although tributary of the Ottoman Empire they still had autonomy to rule over their lands, but the southern part which was put under the direct rule of the Ottoman Empire, prompted by the replacement of large parts of the local nobility with Ottoman landowners, centralized governance and the Ottoman taxation system, the population and the nobles, led principally by Gjergj Arianiti, revolted against the Ottomans.

 During the early phases of the revolt, many land (timar) holders were killed or expelled.
 As the revolt spread, the nobles, whose holdings had been annexed by the Ottomans, returned to join the revolt and attempted to form alliances with the Holy Roman Empire.
 While the leaders of the revolt were successful in defeating successive Ottoman campaigns, they failed to capture many of the important towns in the Sanjak of Albania.
 Major combatants included members of the Dukagjini, Zenebishi, Thopia, Kastrioti and Arianiti families.
 In the initial phase, the rebels were successful in capturing some major towns such as Dagnum.
 Protracted sieges such as that of Gjirokastër, the capital of the Sanjak, gave the Ottoman army time to assemble large forces from other parts of the empire and to subdue the main revolt by the end of 1436.
 Because the rebel leaders acted autonomously without a central leadership, their lack of coordination of the revolt contributed greatly to their final defeat.
 Ottoman forces conducted a number of massacres in the aftermath of the revolt.